yiisoft/yii2-app-advanced/docs/guide/start-installation.md

     docker-compose up -d

-Access it in your brower by opening
+Access it in your browser by opening

 - frontend: http://127.0.0.1:20080
 - backend: http://127.0.0.1:21080